-Right now, there is a lot of interest in balance transfers.
-A balance transfer can help you save money on your debt.
 If you are trying to pay down your debt, a balance transfer might be the best option.
-A lower interest rate will allow you to make larger payments on your principal, which means that you will pay off your debt faster -- and pay less in interest charges.
+A lower interest rate will allow you to make larger payments on your principal, which means that you will pay off your debt faster — and pay less in interest charges.

-However, sometimes a balance transfer doesn't always make the best sense.
-As you prepare to improve your money management skills, consider the pros and cons of a balance transfer, and whether or not it will really work in your situation:
+However, sometimes a balance transfer doesn’t always make the best sense.
+The following pros and cons of a balance transfer may help you determine if it will really work for your financial situation.

 How Low is the Intro Rate?

 The first question to ask is how low the interest rate is.
 You want to figure out how much you will save in interest payments.
-Canadian credit cards include intro rates of as low as 0% (in the case of the MBNA Platinum Plus MasterCard), and you can usually find low interest credit cards for 1.99%, 3.99% and 5.99%.
+Some credit cards offer intro rates of as low as 0% and you can usually find low interest credit cards for 1.99%, 3.99% and 5.99%.
 The bigger the difference between your current interest rate and the low interest rate credit card, the more money you will save.

 How Long Does the Intro Period Last?